Last updated: 21 June 2026

 -

-an order cancelled by Anyora; or
+an unfulfilled order successfully cancelled by the customer; or

 -